Cuba deal rollback: Trump says he’s nixing Obama’s ‘one-sided’ pact

 “Effective immediately, I am canceling the last administration’s completely one-sided deal with Cuba,” Trump told a cheering crowd.

-Trump cast his announcement Friday as a fulfillment of a campaign pledge to turn back former President Barack Obama’s diplomatic outreach to the country.
+Trump cast his announcement Friday as the fulfillment of a campaign pledge to turn back former President Barack Obama’s diplomatic outreach to the country.

 “I keep my promises,” Trump said.
 “And now that I am your president, America will expose the crimes of the Castro regime.”